Caladium Growth and Care Guide

 Red & Green Caladium foliage up close

+Caladiums are prized for their bold, colorful foliage that comes in striking patterns of red, pink, white, and green.
+Perfect for shady spots in the garden or as eye-catching houseplants, these tropical beauties bring dramatic flair and texture to any space.
 This Plant Guide will walk you through everything you need to know to grow Caladiums successfully.
 From planting and soil preparation to watering, fertilizing, and seasonal care, we’ll cover each step so you can enjoy healthy, vibrant foliage indoors and out.

-Shop Caladium Varieties Online - We Ship Premium Plants to your Door!
+Shop Caladium Varieties Online!
+We Ship Premium Plants to your Door.

-By: Reggie Meehan (1/6/2025) - Updated (01/13/2026)
+By: Reggie Meehan (1/6/2025) - Last Updated (2/6/2026)

 Introduction to Caladium